Sydney architecture photos, New South Wales building news, Houses designs architects

 Common Ground Sydney adopts the ‘street to home’ approach of the Common Ground model originating in New York.
 The project addresses chronic homelessness by providing stable, high quality permanent housing.
 The building itself is indistinguishable as social housing or an institutional building but rather presents as a contemporary and comfortable living environment.

-Boustred House, Mosman, Sydney Middle Harbour
+Boustred House in Mosman, Sydney Middle Harbour

 Design: ian moore architects